Cameron Harper: Things to know about exciting American winger

 — Cameron Harper (@cameron__harper) November 19, 2020

-Given Harper's inclusion in the Celtic starting XI against Hibs, it probably won't come as much of a surprise to hear that those within the club are hugely excited about the winger's potential.
+Given Harper's inclusion in the Celtic starting XI against Hibs, it probably won't come as much of a surprise to hear that those within the club were hugely excited about the winger's potential.

-Teammate Karamoko Dembele has long been talked of as the shining light in the Celtic academy, however, the development of Harper in recent years has seen him become the most talked about prospect in the Bhoys youth ranks.
+Teammate Karamoko Dembele was long talked of as the shining light in the Celtic academy, but the development of Harper in recent years saw him become the most talked about prospect in the Bhoys youth ranks.

-6. Been on the fringes of the first team for a while
+6. Was on the fringes of the Celtic squad for a while

 ?
 "I felt like I hadn't earned their respect yet but I told myself all I could do was come in, work hard and try to impress the coaches."@cameron__harper is relishing the challenge of training with the first team! ??